kennyhyun/linuxdev/README.md

 NAME=awesome-name
 ```

-This will rename the machine name in VirtualBox. run `vagrant reload` to apply when udpated.
+This will rename the machine name in VirtualBox. run `vagrant reload` to apply when updated.

 ### Cpus and memory